3-2-1 Rib Method – A Comprehensive Guide

 How to Smoke Ribs with the 3-2-1 Method

-3 – The time we take to get that smoke influence into the ribs (the first 3 hours)
+This is the time it takes to get smoke influence into the ribs (these first 3 hours).

-When we look at smoking 3-2-1 ribs, we want to pack flavor.
-Start with the wood — I like fruit woods for ribs, and especially cherry, because the smoke flavor is mild and the color is a rich red (we use a lot of applewood too).
-Meat should be laid bone side down.
+Wood: Start with the wood — I like fruit woods for ribs, and especially cherry, because the smoke flavor is mild and the color is a rich red (we use oak too).

-During the three hours I also like to keep adding moisture to the pork with a spritz.
+Spritz: During the first three hours I also like to keep adding moisture to the pork with a spritz.
 A spritz is simply a spray bottle with liquid.
-In our case, it’s equal parts apple cider vinegar and water (you can also add equal parts apple cider vinegar and apple juice for a little more sweetness).
+We use equal parts apple cider vinegar and water (you can also add equal parts apple cider vinegar and apple juice for a little more sweetness).

 Start spritzing after the first 90 minutes.
 After those first 90 minutes, I’ll then spritz every 30 minutes for the next 90 minutes.
 Moisture helps that smoke influence stick to the meat.
 And with the sugar, this helps with the caramelization.